Prevention and Diagnosis

 - CDC.
 People with certain medical conditions.
 Updated 10/14/2021.
 Available at www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/people-with-medical-conditions.html

 - Ruan Q, Yang K, Wang W, et al. Clinical predictors of mortality due to COVID-19 based on an analysis of data of 150 patients from Wuhan, China.
 Intensive Care Med.
 2020;3:1-3.

 - Lippi G, Plebani M. Laboratory abnormalities in patients with COVID-19 infection.
 Clin Chem Lab Med.
 2020;58:1131-1134.

 - Bersanelli M. Controversies about COVID-19 and anticancer treatment with immune checkpoint inhibitors.
 Immunotherapy.
 2020;12:269-273.

 - Chen L, Liu HG, Liu W, et al. Analysis of clinical features of 29 patients with 2019 novel coronavirus pneumonia.
 Chin J Tuberc Respir Dis.
 2020;43:E005 [Abstract in English].

 - Wang D, Hu B, Hu C, et al. Clinical characteristics of 138 hospitalized patients with 2019 novel coronavirus-infected pneumonia in Wuhan, China.
 JAMA.
 2020;323:1061-1069.

 - US Food and Drug Administration (FDA).
-Emergency Use Authorization (EUA) of the Pfizer-BioNTech COVID-19 Vaccine to Prevent Coronavirus Disease 2019 (COVID-19).
-Fact Sheet for Healthcare Providers Administering Vaccine.
-Available at https://www.fda.gov/media/144413/download.
+Emergency use authorization (EUA) of the Pfizer-BioNTech COVID-19 vaccine to prevent coronavirus disease 2019 (COVID-19).
+Available at www.fda.gov/media/144413/download